CuriousCI/software-engineering/software-engineering.typ

     spend the reamining budget, find the probability that the next feature of
     $"MyCAD"^trademark$ costs less than $550 euro$.
 ]

-\

-- *TODO: find the analytical result, then compare to Monte Carlo result
-    $approx 0.3569$*

 #load-listing-from-file("listings/montecarlo.cpp")